callieboskin/183Paper/suds.md

 * [Scientific Paper Here: ](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2762076.pdf) This is another interesting research paper detailing how RNN-assisted computer generated music fooled over 70% of human listeners.

 ### What is the structure of a Recurrent Neural Network?
-This might seem scary at first, but do not feel intimidated by the complex math or the weird structures you might see.
+Do not feel intimidated by the complex math or the weird structures you might see.
 They are all simply a collection of inputs, outputs, and arrows that indicate the direction that information is flowing.
 With that in mind, let us look at a simple RNN set-up.

 ![A traditional RNN Architecture](./images/TraditionalRNNArchitecture.jpg "This is a traditional RNN Architecture")
 ###### This is a traditional set up, where at each time step, there is exactly one input and one output.

-There are other neural networks where there is only one input at all and the output of that step feeds into the input of the next step and yet others where there are many inputs and only one output at the last step.
+There are other forms of neural networks where there are different layouts, from one input-> one output to many inputs -> many outputs and everything in between.
 The structure and setup you choose will depend on what type of problem you are trying to solve.
 From the picture above, you can see that there is a basic input, an output, and some calculations that happen in between.

 The calculations are what makes this algorithm ultimately work, and we will be going into detail about what exactly those are later.
 The algorithm is simulated via nodes which contain the input (in green), output (in red), and calculation (in blue) steps inside.
 As seen in the picture above, the arrow that leads from one computational node into the next computational node is what allows this recurrent neural network to have persistent memory and maintain information about past events.